to Tuc El Nuit After School Care

 Click to view the TEN newsletter.

-- we will no longer be providing drop in spaces at the After Schooll Program.
+Please note we will no longer be providing drop in spaces at the After Schooll Program.

 Tuc El Nuit Childcare Centre is operated by Penticton & District Community Resources Society, a non-profit social service organization.

 PDCRS is a licensed and accredited business that requires staff to maintain many qualifications and trainings.

 These trainings include, but are not limited to, First Aid, Incident Report training, Early Intervention training and Food Safe.